Azure/azure-functions-durable-extension/docfx/articles/installation.md

+> [!WARNING]
+> This documentation is out of date and will be deleted.
+The official documentation has been moved [here](https://docs.microsoft.com/en-us/azure/azure-functions/durable-functions-install).

 # Installing Durable Functions
 Durable Functions is an extension of Azure Functions which uses a brand new binding extensibility model.
 Binding extensions can be added to a function app project using a simple NuGet package reference.
 The details of how to install this NuGet reference depends on how you are developing your function app.